5 Australia players to watch at the World Cup

 In a team mostly lacking in star power, 29-year-old midfielder Mile Jedinak holds the distinction of being Australia’s only currently fit player involved regularly in the Premier League.

 The Crystal Palace captain has made 43 appearances for Australia.

 Tommy Oar has moved quickly up the football ranks, joining the A-League’s Brisbane Roar at the start of the 2008-09 season and being named the best young player in the country the following year.

-The 22-year-old winger first played for Australia against Indonesia in 2010 but didn't make it to the World Cup in South Africa.
-He did score against Japan in a 1-1 draw in last year's qualifiers, however, keeping Australia on course for the World Cup.
+The 22-year-old winger first played for Australia against Indonesia in 2010 but didn’t make it to the World Cup in South Africa.
+His did score against Japan in a 1-1 draw in last year’s qualifiers, however, keeping Australia on course for the World Cup.